invpe/ESPRIDGE/README.md

-# ESPRIDGE
+# ESPRIDGE 🧑‍🚀
-ESP32 based Home Automation Bridge
+ESP32 based Home Automation Bridge that is easy to upload and simple to use.